szlnnn/game-hub/README.md

-This is the source code of a small project on which I learned the basics of TypeScript and React.
+This is the source code of a small project on which I learned the basics of TypeScript, React and Chakra UI.